 Instead of creating a new regulator, the Government have given responsibility to Ofcom.
 I like Ofcom—I used to work for it—but in the last 10 years it has had the BBC, postal services and more added to its remit.
 What additional resource will it have?
 What powers of enforcement will it have?
 Companies will regulate complaints themselves, although we are told that it will be transparent—how?
 The transparency working group has been mentioned, so could we have some transparency on that?

 New online harms are emerging.
 Just a few weeks ago the smart doorbell system Ring was hacked, putting children at risk.
 Algorithms, facial recognition and artificial intelligence are not addressed—why not?
 In a week’s time the European Union will announce measures for digital services regulation.
 Has the Minister spoken with the EU about alignment, and if not, why not?

 Online harms cause untold damage in the real world.
 If the Minister cannot give clear answers to these questions, victims past and present will have lost out in another wasted year.

-I welcome the tone of the hon.
-Lady on this.
+I welcome the hon.
+Lady’s tone.
 These are hugely important issues that affect real people.
 We call them online harms, but they are profoundly real for the people affected.
 She is right that legislation is overdue; Parliament should have acted many years ago to address the issue.
 But the reality is that the duty of care that, in her opinion, social media companies have to their users will be put into law by this Parliament.
 That is progress, and I think we should welcome it.